thestelllar/thestelllar_blog/_posts/2023-07-30-A-post-a-week-means-a-post-a-week.md

 Owing to a “calling in my life” that I immediately need to answer, I’ll have to leave the tale of the club's poetic start for the next blog. <br>

-Just in case you’re wondering about this <i>“calling in my life,”</i> it’s dinner time.
+And, just in case you’re wondering about this <i>“calling in my life,”</i> it’s dinner time.
 I’ve to go.